rycmak/cloudyR_shiny/README.md

 # cloudyR_shiny
-An interactive R Shiny interface for cloudyR, which in turn provides an interface to some AWS and Google Cloud services.
+An interactive R Shiny interface for [cloudyr](https://github.com/cloudyr), which in turn provides an interface to some AWS and Google Cloud services.

 Currently supports:
 AWS Comprehend (DetectDominantLanguage, DetectSentiment), and AWS Polly (SynthesizeSpeech);